Neglected $U(1)$ phase in the Schroedinger representation of quantum mechanics and particle number conserving formalisms for superconductivity: The Josephson relation and the Ambegaokar-Baratoff relation

-By including the capacitance effect of the junction, the correct Josephson relation is obtained in the first order perturbation.
-In other words, the new theory obtains the correct Josephson relation with including the capacitance effect of the Josephson junction.
+where relations in Eqs.~(\ref{eqV1}) and (\ref{eqV2}) are used.
+By including the capacitance contribution of the junction, the correct Josephson relation is obtained in the first order perturbation.
+In other words, the new theory obtains the correct Josephson relation with including the capacitance contribution of the Josephson junction.